-Taylor Gast helps businesses of all sizes and at all stages of development grow and solve problems as a member of Foster Swift's Business and Tax practice group.
-He provides practical and thoughtful advice on issues including technology law, data privacy and cybersecurity, mergers and acquisitions, taxation, employee benefits, and contracting.
+Taylor Gast helps businesses and organizations of all sizes and at all stages of development grow and solve problems.
+He provides practical and thoughtful advice on issues including technology law, data privacy and cybersecurity, startups, mergers and acquisitions, taxation, and contracting.
 Taylor’s breadth of legal expertise complements his focus on providing practical guidance to help businesses grow and address challenges.
 Taylor is based in Lansing and counsels clients in Detroit, Grand Rapids, and throughout Michigan.

 Data Privacy, Cybersecurity, and Technology Law